-The elevations shown on Attachment 7 will include a combination of glazing, precast concrete and composite metal panels.
+The elevations shown on Attachments 7 and 8 include a combination of glazing, precast concrete, and composite metal panels.
 Bird friendly treatment and standard notes shall be annotated on the elevations.
 The final building elevations shall be approved to the satisfaction of the Development Planning Department.